-Coatings are beneficial for better seed coat protection and easier plantability.
+Coatings are beneficial for better seed coat protection and are easier to plant.

 Inoculation is recommended when planting legumes.

-*See details on Seed Coatings and Inoculations and the OMRI downloadable certificates are on our Reference Page.
+*Details on seed coatings, inoculations and our OMRI certificates are available on our Resources Page.

 Cut prior to bloom if you do not want Balansa to reseed.